CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 - **What are the test types for?** "unit" (not isolated) for driving design, then refactor without test feedback
 - **How much do you test?** Test everything once; avoid double-testing, especially in extracted classes
 - **What process do I go through to achieve this?** Red, green, refactor.
 In middle-out, domain classes, then build up
+- How much code do you write at first?
+Absolute bare minimum to get the test to pass.
 - Dependencies?
 The real thing when possible, stubs next, mocks last
 - How do you verify?
 Check state
 - High support for refactoring, low for code reuse